Professional Reviews

 Kaspersky Safe Kids Features

-Kaspersky Safe Kids allows you to see copies of your child’s timeline posts and their total number of friends.
+Kaspersky Safe Kids offers basic social media monitoring — it allows you to see copies of your child’s timeline posts and their total number of friends.
 This can be useful if you want to make sure your kids don’t post concerning things online (like inappropriate photos of themselves).

 It’s pretty simple to use this feature — you just have to add the email address associated with your child’s VK account, and Kaspersky Safe Kids will send a message with a connection link.
 Your kid needs to then click the link and log into their VK account.
 After that, the parental app will start monitoring their social media presence.

-Overall, Kaspersky Safe Kids provides decent social media monitoring, but only for the VK social media platform, so it’s not useful if your kids use other social media channels.
+Overall, Kaspersky Safe Kids provides decent social media monitoring, but only for VK, so it’s not useful if your kids use other social media channels.

 GPS Tracking